weschenfelder/privacy-tenapp/README.md

 ### Children’s Privacy ###

 These Services do not address anyone under the age of 13.
-We do not knowingly collect personally identifiable information from children under 13.
-In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do necessary actions.
+We do not knowingly collect personally identifiable data from children under 13.
+In the case we discover that a child under 13 has provided us with personal data, we immediately delete this from our servers.
+If you are a parent or guardian and you are aware that your child has provided us with personal data, please contact us so that we will be able to do necessary actions.

 ### Changes to This Privacy Policy ###